LiveDuo/destack/CONTRIBUTING.md

 4. Make changes in lib/destack and create a PR 🚀

-Note: Requires NPM version 7 or later (which supports NPM workspaces)
+Note: Requires NPM version 7 or later (which supports NPM workspaces).
+To update NPM to the latest version run the following, `sudo npm install -g npm`.